 Deepika Ramachandran, GHD '17

 Deepika Ramachandran is originally from Kerala, India but has spent most of her life in Singapore, Mumbai and Chicago.
 She majored in Economics and International Relations at Lake Forest College, Illinois.
 She was interested in gaining grassroots experience in the international development field and accepted a Teach for India fellowship after graduation.
-Through her fellowship she taught full-time in a low income school in Mumbai for two years.
+Through her fellowship she taught full-time in a low-income school in Mumbai for two years.
 After her stint as a fellow, Deepika became a program manager at Teach for India and coached and mentored 17 teachers for the next two years.
-As part of the GHD program, she is specialising in social entrepreneurship.
+At the GHD program, she is specialising in social entrepreneurship.
 She spent the summer working at the Gender Innovation Lab of the World Bank in Kampala, Uganda where she worked on two impact evaluations that were improving women’s property rights.
 She has continued working part-time at the World Bank in her second year.
 She recently collaborated with the International Labor Organization to develop a proposal to combat forced labor in Peru.
 Currently, she is also working with an e-platform called Remit Right, which is a remittance comparison website that aims to promote transparency in remittance prices, in order to lower costs.
 She is building a financially viable model for the organization and conducting qualitative and quantitative research to deepen the organization’s understanding of the current remittance market.

 Marvin Saccucci, GHD '17